KC5-BP/HEIG_VD-21_22-PRG2/README.md

 _Tips :_ Fork the repository to your profile and do the exercise on the template folder or duplicate it if you want to keep the template folder untouched.

+_Nota Bene :_

+This repo. is written 21_22, but exercises are a lot alike and will probably be re-used for the years to come (as they were re-used at least the year before).